Team Evaluation and Assessment Measure - quality improvement (TEAM-QI)

 - TEAM-QI has been developed to provide a process by which health and social care teams can assess and improve their MDT working.

-- Informed by our previous work, TEAM-QI is designed by academic and clinical leaders in NHS workforce and teamwork.
-It has been co-designed through cycles of testing and refinement with maternity staff.
+- Informed by our previous work, TEAM-QI is designed by academic and clinical leaders in healthcare workforce and teamwork.
+It has been co-designed through cycles of testing and refinement with healthcare staff.

 Aims and objectives